capsule-corp-ternoa/ternoa-js/README.md

 ```

 ### Create A Development Environment
+The dockerfile is made in a way that it can be used to develope new applications with it.
+Example of a typical workflows:
+- The host installs git, clones the repo and install a code editor like VS Code.
+- The host runs the container in a interactive mode with /workdir pointing to a workdir on host machine (can be your own project or ternoa-js).
+- The host writes code via a code editor and uses the terminal (which is connected to the container) to run the `tsc` and `node` commands.
+- With that setup all the changes are done locally on the host machine while the container is only used to compile and run the app.

 ```bash
   # Flag "--name" is used to name the container.
   podman run -it --name my_sdk_env -v ./.:/workdir tsdk bash